thelittlefireman/AppKillerManager/README.md

 * Add Tests auto with avd and intent testing
 * Add hability to customize dialog
 * Add "Tutorial Acivity type"
-* Add screenshot and "settings path" of the intent action for all phones on ReadMe
+* Add screenshot and "settings path" of the intent killerManagerAction for all phones on ReadMe
 * Add a table of possiblities and function unavailable/ not necessary on each device

 ## Usage